 Small portable ROVs can be deployed and recovered by hand.
-Larger ROVs may require a LARS (launch and recovery system), which consists of a crane and winch mechanism, and may also utilise a cradle to hold the vehicle as it is raised from or lowered into the water.
+Larger ROV drones may require a LARS (launch and recovery system), which consists of a crane and winch mechanism, and may also utilise a cradle to hold the vehicle as it is raised from or lowered into the water.

-The most common classification scheme used by ROV manufacturers for underwater vehicles is based on size.
+The most common classification scheme used by ROV manufacturers for underwater remotely operated vehicles is based on size.

-Work-class ROVs are the largest and most powerful marine drones, able to operate high-power equipment such as heavy-duty manipulators and cable-layers.
+Work-class are the largest and most powerful underwater ROV, able to operate high-power equipment such as heavy-duty manipulators and cable-layers.
 They utilise a hydraulic pump to allow them to manoeuvre at greater depths, which can be tens of thousands of feet underwater.

-Observation- or inspection-class ROVs are smaller than work-class marine drones and are typically deployed in rivers, lakes, and near-shore environments.
+Observation- or inspection-class are smaller than work-class and are typically deployed in rivers, lakes, and near-shore environments.
 They may be fitted with cameras and other sensors, as well as basic manipulators and other tools.

-Mini- or micro-ROVs are portable underwater vehicles that can typically be carried by one person, and are usually used for pure inspection or sensing tasks due to their limited payload capabilities.
+Mini- or micro are portable underwater drones that can typically be carried by one person, and are usually used for pure underwater inspection or sensing tasks due to their limited payload capabilities.

-Underwater vehicles manoeuvre using thrusters, which are electrically or hydraulically powered propellers.
-ROVs will usually have multiple thrusters to allow the vehicle to move in multiple directions.
-Electric thrusters are usually used on smaller battery-powered ROVs, whereas hydraulic thrusters are used on larger work-class ROVs due to the size and weight of hydraulic equipment.
+ROV underwater vehicles manoeuvre using thrusters, which are electrically or hydraulically powered propellers.
+ROV companies will usually incorporate multiple thrusters to allow the vehicle to move in multiple directions.
+Electric thrusters are usually used on smaller battery-powered ROVs, whereas hydraulic thrusters are used on the larger work-classes due to the size and weight of hydraulic equipment.